matkoniecz/bicycle_map_of_Krakow_in_Maperitive/readme.txt

 This project is a tool to process data from OpenStreetMap into map about cycling infrastructure in city Kraków, using program Maperitive.
 It may be useful for other locations but it is untested.

+Retrieving mapa data fetches 140MB file.
+From http://wiki.openstreetmap.org/wiki/Overpass_API - "You can safely assume that you don't disturb other users when you do less than 10.000 queries per day or download less than 5 GB data per day.").

-1a) to download and filter map using ruby script:
+1a) to download map using ruby script:

 run download.rb.

-1b) to generate map with updated data from OSM, using web browser
+1b) to fetch map data without installed ruby:

-Go to http://overpass-api.de/query_form.html and paste following code in the first textarea:
+Open http://overpass-api.de/query_form.html in web browser and paste following code in the first textarea:

 (
   node(50,19.78,50.11,20.09);